RobertTLange/algonauts-2021/docs/notes.md

+- Higher sampling rates - How do these compare?!
+    - Small effect on test performance - not on validation!
+- Use median activation instead of mean
+- Evaluate more layers of ResNet = all stem layers and all blocks
+    - ResNet50 = 25 layers (vs 7 before)

 ## Ideas to Try Out

 - Do contrastive learning directly on video frames?!
 Self-supervised finetuning
 - Try doing decoding from imagenet video labels
     - use to inform encoding models?!
-- Use median activation instead of mean
-- Higher sampling rates - How do these compare?!
-    - Small effect on test performance - not on validation!
 - Cross-validate range of HRF filters

 - SSL - Barlow Twins architecture/BYOL